apache/metron/.github/PULL_REQUEST_TEMPLATE.md

 the following:

 ### For all changes:
 - [ ] Is there a JIRA ticket associated with this PR?
+If not one needs to be created at [Metron Jira](https://issues.apache.org/jira/browse/METRON/?selectedTab=com.atlassian.jira.jira-projects-plugin:summary-panel)

 - [ ] Does your PR title start with METRON-XXXX where XXXX is the JIRA number you are trying to resolve?
 Pay particular attention to the hyphen "-" character.

 - [ ] Has your PR been rebased against the latest commit within the target branch (typically master)?

 ### For code changes:
+- [ ] Have you included steps to reproduce the behavior or problem that is being changed or addressed?
+- [ ] Have you included steps or a guide to how the change may be verified and tested manually?
 - [ ] Have you ensured that the full suite of tests and checks have been executed in the root incubating-metron folder via:

 ```